 I like to think of my creative life as an act of advocacy for better participation: participation in play, participation in political life, participation in education.
-I am interested in how digital and physical tools can influence the creations of new ideas and the learning of novel information.
+I am interested in how digital and physical tools can influence the creation of new ideas and new learning.

-I have had the good fortune of being part of some highly innovative initiatives and projects in Jordan that were considered firsts: re-imagining a regional Museum and Education Center for the third largest governorate in Jordan, co-creating the first youth-run, youth-targeted non-profit, as well as creating the identity for it and polishing and expanding its image.
+In Jordan, I was part of some interesting initiatives and projects: re-imagining a municipal Museum and Education Center for the third largest governorate in Jordan, co-creating the first youth-run, youth-targeted non-profit focused on youth participation.

-I am passionate about user experience and more importantly about how a good design process should be an equal partnership between the designer and the user.
+I am interested in what user experience means and how to design in partnership with the user.
 I also strongly believe in the transformative power of play and games in inspiring audiences.
-The design of today is play in the service of problem-solving.

 As we move into the 21st century as creators and collaborators, it’s important to remember to build bridges with others who are less equipped to deal with the challenges of today.
 Creativity and problem solving need to be out there in the trenches changing people’s lives to the better.